-House fire on East Polk Street confirmed to be arson
+House fire on Virginia Street confirmed to be arson

 Latest Weather Blog

-House fire on East Polk Street confirmed to be arson
+House fire on Virginia Street confirmed to be arson

 BATON ROUGE - A vacant house fire that happened Wednesday morning was confirmed to be caused by arson.

-The fire happened on East Polk Street and was called in to the Baton Rouge Fire Department shortly before 9 a.m..
-The house was vacant, but did have power running through it.
+The fire happened on Virginia Street and was called in to the Baton Rouge Fire Department shortly before 9 a.m..
+The house was vacant but did have power running through it.
 There were no injuries.

 Investigators later confirmed the fire was caused by arson.